jentery/401/index.md

 *Monday, October 16th*

 * Please read Mozilla's ["Accessibility,"](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) ["What Is Accessibility?",](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) ["HTML: A Good Basis for Accessibility,"](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML) ["Accessible Multimedia,"](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/Multimedia) and ["Mobile Accessibility."](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/Mobile) I recommend R. Skjerve et al.'s ["An Intersectional Perspective on Web Accessibility"](skjerveEtAlAnIntersectionalPerspectiveOnWebAccessibility.pdf) and the [Critical Design Lab](https://www.mapping-access.com/) (directed by Dr. Aimi Hamraie), too.
-* Please also continue to work on the content for your first website (Site 1).
+* I recommend continuing to work on the content for your first website (Site 1).
 It should be relatively polished at this point.
 * In-class workshops: "Accounting for Context" and "Accessibility Troubleshooting"

 *Thursday, October 19th*

-* Polish and troubleshoot your first website (Site 1) for submission this week.
+* Polish and troubleshoot your first website (Site 1) for submission tomorrow.
 * In-class workshop: "Invite Feedback and Provide Some, Too"

 *Friday, October 20th by noon* (no class; just a due date)

-* Please use Brightspace to submit Design Log v2 + Site 1 (22.5% of your final mark) by noon today.
+* Please use Brightspace to submit Design Log v2 + Site 1 (25% of your final mark) by noon today.
 Your log should contain eight entries, three of which I've not read or marked.
 Be sure to give each of them a title with a timestamp.
 As for your site, you can submit it either as an attachment (if you decided not to publish it) or by providing me with a URL.
-If you attach it, then be sure to also include any images, audio, and/or video.
+If you attach it, then be sure to include any images, audio, and/or video.
+(A zipped or compressed folder works well.)

 *You should have eight entries in your design log (including three for version 2) by the end of this week.*